GalsenDev221/hacktober.fest.2021/README.md

-# Hacktoberfest 2021
+# HacktoberFest 2021

-Ressources for Hacktoberfest Hackaton 2021 organized by GalsenDEV & LinuxSenegal.
+Ressources for HacktoberFest Hackaton 2021 organized by GalsenDEV & LinuxSenegal.

 ## Some cool project to contribute for beginners